Congratulations on your pregnancy!

 A: For most women, traveling is safe during pregnancy; however, there are a few things to consider.
 In general, the best time to travel is during the middle weeks of your pregnancy (14-28 weeks).
 When traveling by car, remember to wear your seatbelt tight and low around your hips.
 You should get out of the car and walk around frequently to prevent the formation of blood clots in your legs which could have serious consequences.
 For healthy pregnant women, travel by commercial airline is almost always safe.
 You should check with your specific airline about any restrictions on travel during pregnancy as there are some carriers that have specific restrictions on travel by pregnant women and others require a letter from a physician clearing a woman for travel.

-While pregnant, you should not travel to areas of the world where there is risk of malaria, including Africa, Central and South America, and Asia.
+While pregnant, you should avoid travel to areas of the world where there is risk of malaria, including Africa, Central and South America, and Asia.
 If you must travel to these areas, you will need to take an antimalarial drug such as chloroquine or mefloquine.
 While traveling outside the U.S., you must be particularly careful to avoid foods that cause traveler’s diarrhea such as unbottled water, fresh vegetables, ice made from unboiled water, and raw or undercooked meats.

 There is no reason to avoid travel during your pregnancy as long as you are not having complications.
 We should discuss your travel plans early and often during the pregnancy.